Computer Monitor Speakers: A Comprehensive Buying Guide

 • Clarity and Detail: Can you hear distinct instruments and vocals?
 Is dialogue crisp and easy to understand?
 Good speakers offer clear separation and detail.

-• Stereo Separation: How well can the speakers create a sense of space and direction for sounds?
+• Stereio Separation: How well can the speakers create a sense of space and direction for sounds?
 This is crucial for immersive gaming and music.

 Connectivity Options